Evaluating the Definite Integral: ∫₁⁶⁴ (2/3)x^(2/3) dx

 Introduction to Definite Integrals

 A definite integral calculates the signed area between a curve and the x-axis over a specified interval.
 Unlike indefinite integrals which result in a general function plus a constant of integration (C), definite integrals yield a numerical value representing this area.
-The notation ∫ₐᵇ f(x) dx represents the definite integral of the function f(x) from x = a to x = b. 'a' and 'b' are called the lower and upper limits of integration, respectively.
+Now, the notation ∫ₐᵇ f(x) dx represents the definite integral of the function f(x) from x = a to x = b. 'a' and 'b' are called the lower and upper limits of integration, respectively.

 In our case, we are tasked with evaluating: